RobertTalbert/mth225-vault/START HERE.md

 ![[graphview.jpg|300]]

-Each article in the vault is a node in this network (or "graph"), and there is an edge between any two nodes if there is a link from one article to the other.
-To jump to any article connected to [[Predicate]], just click on the node.
+Each article in the vault is a node in this network (or "graph"), and there is an edge between  two nodes if there is a link from one article to the other.
+To jump to any connected article, just click on its node.
 Nodes in the graph that are greyed out (like "codomain" above) indicate articles that have not yet been written.

-Please note, the vault is constantly changing and
+Please note, the vault is constantly changing and so the graph view for an article today may not be the same tomorrow.
+Articles are being added, edited, or removed on a daily basis.
+See the bottom of this page for the most recent changelog.

-There is a secondary textbook for MTH 225 -- [Discrete Mathematics: An Open Introduction](https://discrete.openmathbooks.org/dmoi3.html) by Oscar Levin that you can use to go along with this vault in case you need a more traditional textbook approach.
+There is a secondary textbook for MTH 225 -- [Discrete Mathematics: An Open Introduction](https://discrete.openmathbooks.org/dmoi3.html) by Oscar Levin that you can use to go along with this vault in case you prefer a more traditional textbook approach or just want a second viewpoint on course concepts.
 However, this textbook does not cover all the topics in MTH 225, for example there is no coverage of computer arithmetic.

-Each article
+> [!important] To report an issue or suggest an addition or edit
+> Use the [MTH 225 Vault Form](https://docs.google.com/forms/d/e/1FAIpQLSc6KV6Uk9CSC9X4FvTKU9IY2so2bhftelHFRoDTvOo6pfUYAQ/viewform) to do any of the following:

+## Changelog